Court fines Malami N31,000 in suit seeking return of looted funds – The Sun Nigeria

 From Paul Osuyi, Asaba

-The Federal High Court sitting in Warri, Delta State has slammed a N31,000.00 fine on the Attorney General of the Federation and Minister of Justice, Mr. Abubakar Malami (SAN) over delay in responding to preliminary summon to the suit seeking the release of the repatriated £4.2 million also referred to as Ibori loot.
+The Federal High Court Warri, Delta State, has slammed a N31,000.00 fine on the Attorney General of the Federation and Minister of Justice, Mr. Abubakar Malami (SAN), over delay in responding to preliminary summon to the suit seeking the release of the repatriated £4.2 million, also referred to as Ibori loot.

-The court held that the delay was a breach on the Rule of Court, and directed the defense counsel to make adequate calculation based on paragraph 48 Rule 1c of the Rule of Court and pay the default fee accordingly.
+The court held that the delay was a breach of the Rule of Court, and directed the defence counsel to make adequate calculation based on paragraph 48 Rule 1c of the Rule of Court and pay the default fee, accordingly.

 Adjourning hearing in the matter to December 7, 2021, Justice Abang promised to give accelerated hearing to the matter, and ordered that a fresh hearing notice be serve to the Attorney General of the Federation